SteveDyrdahl/phone-system/README.md

 # phone-system
 ## Overview
 This phone system is for handling calls incoming to a Twilio phone number and routing the call to different end states depending on a number of factors.
+This allows calls from known callers to be handled differently, to never accept calls from certain callers, and to have unknown callers verify they are an actual person by providing them with a challenge question.
 An understanding of Twilio, AWS (S3, Lambda, API Gateway, CloudWatch, IAM), JSON, and Python3 will be needed to successfully setup your own instance.
 Use at your own risk.
 Missed phone calls, AWS charges, Twilio charges, etc. are solely your responsibility.

 The table below summarizes the different possible end states for an incoming call and the the different ways that end state can be arrived at.
 The table references the following:
 * __from__ The phone number of the caller.
 This value of course can be [spoofed](https://en.wikipedia.org/wiki/Caller_ID_spoofing).